Articles , Glossary

 Photo Content in User Interfaces: When and How It Works

 Photos are the classics of web and app design imagery.
 They catch attention, set the mood, show how things work, and cover many other essential objectives in cases when pictures work better than words or enhance the written message.
-Our today’s article is also devoted to photos used for websites and mobile applications: let’s look at the main goals that push UI/UX designers to search for the best shot and review plenty of UI design examples of how photos work in user interfaces.
+Today’s article is also devoted to photos used for websites and mobile applications: let’s look at the main goals that push UI/UX designers to search for the best shot and review plenty of UI design examples of how photos work in user interfaces.

 Product or Service Demonstration